huntabyte/huntabyte.com-archived/content/blog/sveltekit-snapshots.md

 unpublished: false
 ---

 We've all been there.
 You've just finished filling out an annoyingly long form.
 Because you always read the terms and conditions, you click a link to read them.
 But wait, the link didn't open in a new tab.
 Instead, you've lost all your form data and have to start over.

 SvelteKit's latest feature, Snapshots, solve this exact problem.

 If you prefer to watch a video, you can check out the video version of this post here: [SvelteKit Snapshots](https://youtu.be/UJ3JtNIifR8).
 ## What are Snapshots?
 Snapshots are a way to preserve some ephemeral DOM state when a user navigates away from a page.

 This is useful for preserving the state of a form, for example, so that when the user navigates back to the page, the form is in the same state as when they left it.

-If you're like me and didn't pay attention in English class, ephemeral means "lasting for a short period."
-So snapshots should not be viewed as a long-term storage solution for your app's state.
+If you're like me and didn't pay attention in English class, ephemeral means "lasting for a short period", so snapshots should not be viewed as a long-term storage solution for your app's state.

 ## How do I use Snapshots?
 ### Identifying Data to Preserve
-To use snapshots, we need to identify which data we want to preserve.
+To use snapshots, we first need to identify which data we want to preserve.

 Let's say we have the following form: